-The Italian cinema of today has shifted its focus from harsh melodramas and mafia themed crime films to crowd-pleasers such as intelligent, yet entertaining, comedy flicks.
-In 2014, a year after the release of Gennaro Nunziante‘s comedy Sole a Catinelle (Sun in Buckets), a new flick with an equally witty title graced the screens: Maicol Jecson.
+Today’s Italian cinema has shifted its focus from harsh melodramas and mafia themed crime films to crowd-pleasers such as intelligent yet entertaining comedy flicks.
+In 2014, a year after the release of Gennaro Nunziante‘s comedy Sole a Catinelle (Sun in Buckets), a new film with an equally witty title graced the screens: Maicol Jecson.

 Yet, “Life is what happens to you while you’re busy making other plans” — so things don’t go as smoothly as expected.
-The little brother decides to stay home as well and there is no way to get rid of him.
-Tommaso is an adorable kid with a one huge obsession – Michael Jackson.
-His admiration of Michael is so big that he wears a colorful mask just like Michael’s kids and he’s constantly singing and dancing.
+The little brother decides to stay home, and there is no way to get rid of him.
+Tommaso is an adorable kid with one huge obsession – Michael Jackson.
+His admiration of Michael is so immense that he wears a colourful mask just like Michael’s kids, and he’s constantly singing and dancing.

-The greatest feature of the film is its wonderful, bizarre and original story in which stereotypes are used only for comic relief.
-The film brilliantly intertwines elements of road movies and comedies without sacrificing the motifs we are used to seeing in Coming-of-Age narratives, such as the focus on love, friendship and discovering what really matters in life.
+The film’s most remarkable feature is its excellent, bizarre and original story in which stereotypes are used only for comic relief.
+The film brilliantly intertwines road movies and comedies elements without sacrificing the motifs we are used to seeing in Coming-of-Age narratives, such as the focus on love, friendship, and discovering what really matters in life.

 The Michael Jackson character and music serve as a leitmotif (from which the film gets its title) — making the story feel innovative and remarkably refreshing.
-Most of the characterizations in the film rely on appearance rather than dialogue, but with such adorable and funky characters.
+Most of the film’s characterizations rely on appearance rather than dialogue, but with such adorable and funky characters.
 That’s a winning strategy by the film’s two directors: Enrico Audenino and Francesco Calabrese.

-Freeze frames and voice-overs are the techniques most frequently utilized during the film`s duration and they both fit in overall theme of the film, which is undoubtedly Coming-of-Age but with a funky twist.
-It’s not just growing up experiences, the intergenerational friendship (explored in other Rite-of-Passage comedies such as Theodore Melfi’s 2014 film, St. Vincent or the 2008 film Is Anybody There?) is also essential for the film`s narrative making it much more enjoyable than American Pie (to name a potential American counterpart).
+Freeze frames and voice-overs are the techniques most frequently utilized during the film`s duration, and they both fit in the overall theme of the film, which is undoubtedly Coming-of-Age but with a funky twist.
+It’s not just growing up experiences; the intergenerational friendship (explored in other Rite-of-Passage comedies such as Theodore Melfi’s 2014 film, St. Vincent or the 2008 film Is Anybody There?) is also essential for the film`s narrative, making it much more enjoyable than American Pie (to name a potential American counterpart).

 One of the best Indie flicks I have seen of late, Maicol Jecson exceeded my expectations and earned a high recommendation to the readers of theskykid.com.